 Single Pin Bow Sight

 As the adjustment dial is turned, the sight’s pin is manipulated in a way that rectifies your point of aim for the given circumstance.
-Various distance increments are marked on the bracketed section of a single pin sight that allows you to quickly and easily set your distance as needed.
+Various distance increments are marked on the bracketed section of a single pin sight, allowing you to quickly and easily set your distance as needed.

-One significant advantage of a single pin sight is that you eliminate any possible chance of selecting an incorrect yardage pin, as would be possible with a standard fixed pin sight.
+One significant advantage of a single pin sight is eliminating any chance of selecting an incorrect yardage pin, as would be possible with a standard fixed pin sight.
 However, you must always stay vigilant when judging yardage and making the proper adjustments as they become necessary.